KevOrr/snoogle/README.md

 -----
 Snoogle was built as an augmentation to the very popular link-sharing site [Reddit][Reddit].
 Although the site has incredible searching capabilites for posts, there is currently no way to search ones comments.
-Snoogle will hopefully fill that void
+Snoogle will hopefully fill that void.
+[Snoogle's current home is on Heroku][Snoogle].

 Installation